What is the difference between hard water and soft water?

 Are You Knowledgeable about the Water You Drink?

-Water is a vital element that is needed by all living things.
-It is a natural gift from Mother Nature to nurture her children.
-As you can see, water can be found anywhere, may it be at the earth's surface or even within the earth’s soil.
+Water is a vital element needed by all living things.
+Mother Nature gives it as a natural gift to nurture her children.
+As you can see, water can be found anywhere, whether on the earth's surface or within its soil.

-But nowadays, we also have bottled water.
+Nowadays, we also have bottled water.
 There are different kinds of bottled water.
-These waters are made to be alkaline, contain minerals, have different flavors, and are even made to be carbonated to give the effervescent taste of spring water.
-But little do we know that there also is water classified as hard water and soft water.
+These waters are made to be alkaline, contain minerals, have different flavors, and even be carbonated to give the effervescent taste of spring water.
+But little do we know that water is also classified as hard or soft.

 Different Kinds of Water

 Did you know that there are two types of water?
 Water is classified as hard water and soft water.
-Hard water has detectable amounts of naturally present minerals in water, and these are calcium and magnesium.
+Hard water has detectable amounts of naturally present minerals, such as calcium and magnesium.

-Hard water is the preferred drinking water since it contains essential minerals beneficial to health and has a natural water flavor.
-Hard water is usually termed as groundwater; such water is found in deep wells.
+Hard water, usually groundwater, is the preferred drinking water because it contains essential minerals that are beneficial to health and have a natural flavor.
+It is found in deep wells.

 Soft water, on the other hand, is treated wherein the only compound left is sodium ion.
-Rainwater is naturally considered to be one of nature’s soft water.
-However, when rainwater falls to the ground and seeps its way through the water supply, it picks up minerals naturally found in the soil, such minerals are calcium and magnesium.
+Rainwater is naturally considered to be one of nature's soft waters.
+However, when rainwater falls to the ground and seeps its way through the water supply, it picks up minerals naturally found in the soil, such as calcium and magnesium.

-Though hard water is the best drinking water because minerals are naturally present in it, it still isn’t potable to be consumed because aside from the minerals found in hard water, it is also abundant with pathogens that can cause diseases.
+Though hard water is the best drinking water because minerals are naturally present, it still isn't potable.
+Aside from the minerals found in hard water, it is also abundant with pathogens that can cause diseases.

 Since hard water is rich in harmful pathogens, it is highly recommended that soft water be used as drinking water.
-Soft water is the safe water consumed because soft water is treated from chemicals and microorganisms that cause certain illnesses.
+Soft water is safe because it is treated with chemicals and microorganisms that cause certain illnesses.

 Differentiating Water with the Naked Eye